Teacher Hand Blessing

 So it is with generations.
 Each new child brings new ideas and new perceptions to our community.
 Those who help our children grow—our teachers—are the bridge between the old and new.
 And so it is fitting that we call forward our teachers, who guide our children to the house of tomorrow, and bless their hands for this sacred work.
 As we ask this year's teachers and assistants to gather at the back of the sanctuary, we prepare to bless their work, and combine the water of the past with the water of today.

-Director of Religious Education: As the teachers and assistants gather in back, we ask the children to and gather near their teachers.
+DIRECTOR OF RELIGIOUS EDUCATION (DRE): As the teachers gather in back, we ask the children to join them.

-Children, please bring your teachers and aides forward for their hands to be blessed: read list of teachers and classes
+Children, please bring your teachers forward for the blessing of the hands: read list of teachers and classes

-As the children bring their teacher to the front, the teacher will hold a hand out over the “new” water bowl.
-A drop or two of the “Old” water (well boiled and filtered) will be poured over their hands as the minister says: “Through your hands we create promise for tomorrow.”
+As the children bring their teacher to the front, the teacher will hold both hands over the “new” water bowl.
+A drop or two of the “Old” water will be poured over their hands as the minister says: “Through your hands we create promise for tomorrow.”

-MINISTER: Please rise in body or spirit as ____DRE___ and I lead you in a blessing.
+MINISTER: Please rise in body or spirit for the blessing.

 DRE: Today we begin our year of Religious Education (Congregation repeats)